cronn/diff-to-html/README.md

 * Useful when dealing with large validation text files or directory structures in automated builds, e.g. on Jenkins.
 * Collapsible diff sections for each file make the result easy to read when comparing directories
+* Inline-diff (character-wise) helps you to easily identify changes (optionally line-wise)
-* Pure Java solution (optionally, use Linux diff under the hood - might be faster depending on your machine)
+* Pure Java solution

 ##### Example outputs:
 ---